openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 In the last discussion, we saw how by using `lerp`, any value between two points can be _linearly_ addressed as a value between 0 and 1.
 That's very convenient, and therefore the reason we build most of our arbitrary numerical ranges (`ofFloatColor`, for example) in the domain of 0 and 1.
-However, when dealing with real world problems, programmers run into domains of values that they wish to map to other ranges of values, neither of which are confined to 0 and 1.
-For example, someone trying to convert the temperature in Celsius to Fahrenheit won't be able to use  Surely, the way of doing that must involve a `lerp`, but it needs a little help:
+However, when dealing with real world problems, programmers run into domains **[mh: if you are going to be specific about the words domain and range, it would be worth an explanation.  it might not hurt to have a sentence or two about what a function is from a mathematical standpoint.  it could be useful for when you talk about more specific functions - like linear and affine mappings.]** of values that they wish to map to other ranges of values, neither of which are confined to 0 and 1.
+For example, someone trying to convert the temperature in Celsius to Fahrenheit won't be able to use **[mh: missing part of a sentence]** Surely, the way of doing that must involve a `lerp`, but it needs a little help:

 If we want to use the `lerp` function, we're aiming to get it to the range between 0 and 1.
 We can do that by knocking `inputMin` off the input `value` so that it starts at 0, then dividing by the size of the domain: $$x=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}$$
 Now that we've tamed the input domain to be between 0 and 1, we do the exact opposite to the output: `ofMap(value, inputMin, inputMax, outputMin, outputMax)` $=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}\cdot\left(\text{outputMax}-\text{outputMin}\right)+\text{outputMin}$

+**[mh: I'd suggest walking through this some numbers to convert from F to C or vice versa]**

 #### Range Utilities
 ##### Clamping